ZiselSegal/group_practice/README.md

 The entry point of the program.
 It integrates all modules and handles the execution flow.
 2. menu.py
 Handles the User Interface (UI).
-It displays the options for the user,
+It displays the options for the user, And also checks that correct input has been entered.
 3. simple_functions.py
 Contains the core mathematical operations:
 Addition (+),  Subtraction (-),Multiplication (*), Division (/),